Artist/Veteran Lindsay Zike: What We Can Learn from Vets Who Are Professional Artists

 Check out Zike’s own one minute video story below.

-It features an explanation of her work “The Laurels of Nikephoros” and it’s relation to Athena, Goddess of art and war.
+It features a description of her work “The Laurels of Nikephoros” and it’s relation to Athena, Goddess of art and war.